 Introduction

-Scope: This document outlines the Standard Operating Procedures for the 388thvSquadron of the 132nd Virtual Wing.
-Each squadron will have their own Standard Operating Procedures (SOP's) pertaining to operations for their aircraft.
+Scope: This document outlines the Standard Operating Procedures for the 388thvSquadron of the 132nd Virtual Wing..
 All pilots that operate as part of this squadron must be familiar with the contents of this document.

 Content: This document contains normal and emergency operating procedures related to the F-16C Fighting Falcon or ‘Viper’, flown by the 388thvSquadron of the 132nd Virtual Wing.